OSVR/OSVR-Unreal/README.md

 ## More documentation

-More detailed documentation, including documentation for blueprint and controller/motion-controller support is included in [Documentation.md](Documentation.md).
+More detailed documentation, including documentation for the controller/motion-controller support is included in [Documentation.md](Documentation.md).

 ## Demonstration video

 Video showing how to integrate OSVR into an Unreal project is here: <http://youtu.be/jLCkuJb--7w>